opf/openproject/docs/user-guide/projects/project-settings/files/README.md

 ## Files module overview

-Under the **Files** module you will be able to manage external file storages, such as Nextcloud or OneDrive/SharePoint and manage direct attachments upload under *Files* tab in work packages.
+Under the **Files** module you will be able to manage external file storages, such as Nextcloud or OneDrive/SharePoint and manage attachments upload under *Files* tab in work packages.
 Navigate to **Project settings -> Files** to get here.

 ## Show attachments in the work packages files tab